BiocPy/BiocFrame/README.md

 # BiocFrame

-This package provides a data-frame representation similar to a pandas `DataFrame`, with support for nested column types.
+This package provides a data frame representation similar to a pandas `DataFrame`, with support for nested column types.